 4. Fish for Feedback

 As a designer, the greatest gift you can ask from your teammates and fellow designers is feedback.
 Ask your peers or your colleagues to look at your work, see how they feel about it and take their opinions into account.
 It’s important to consider different ideas and point of views when creating, because remember, you’re designing for every person that passes the design, not just for yourself.

 There will be many circumstances when designs or processes feel confusing or wrong.
 Instead of avoiding those challenges, dive right into them!
 If you can’t get your head around the gradient tool in Photoshop, then challenge yourself to use that tool in your next design.
 Embrace your mistakes and instead of erasing them, see how you can use them to enhance your project.
 It’s important to constantly challenge yourself with new design concepts to keep your skills and knowledge of programs fresh and creative.

 Much like the world of fashion, graphic design is constantly changing and evolving.
 The fonts you used (and the clothes you wore) in high school probably don’t look as appealing now compared to how they did back then.
 Make sure you’re following design trends by subscribing to newsletters, checking out books and classes on design and using social media to follow other artists to understand what styles and ideas your peers are exploring.
 One of Calvin’s favorite artists and inspirations is Cristoph Niemann (@abstractsunday on Instagram).

-Now that you’ve heard from the graphic design pro himself, you’re ready to sign up for Adobe Creative Cloud and get to designing!
+Now that you’ve heard from a graphic design pro, you’re ready to sign up for Adobe Creative Cloud and get to designing!